Researchers: Professor Richard Grose

 Breast ducts are formed of two types of cells: luminal and myoepithelial.
 These two types of cells communicate closely to maintain the stability of the duct.
 In DCIS, myoepithelial cells confine cancerous luminal cells to the duct and don’t allow them to spread.
 But in invasive breast cancer the myoepithelial cell barrier is disrupted.

 Professor Grose and colleagues have developed a novel 3D model of the breast duct using myoepithelial and luminal cells isolated from patient samples from the Breast Cancer Now Tissue Bank.
 By modifying these cells the researchers are able to recreate distinct steps of breast cancer progression.
 In this project, they will label the signalling molecules released by each cell type in the breast duct model and track how these molecules change during the progression of DCIS to invasive breast cancer.
-Dr Carter will then investigate the molecules with the most notable change in tissue samples of DCIS patients to see if these molecules could be used to predict the outcome of DCIS.
+Researchers will then investigate the molecules with the most notable change in tissue samples of DCIS patients to see if these molecules could be used to predict the outcome of DCIS.

 What difference will this project make?